Busch-Jaeger/free-at-home-addon-development-kit-documentation-preview/content/prerequisites/_index.md

 ---
-title: "Prerequisites for developing and using free@home Addons"
+title: "Prerequisites for developing and using ABB free@home Addons"
 subtitle: "Note in particular that both, end-users and developer need to activate the local-API on their System Access Point prior to using addons."
 draft: false
 weight: 20
 ShowTOC: true
 ---

-## Prerequisites for developing and using the free@home Addons
+## Prerequisites for developing and using the ABB free@home Addons

 ------------------------------------------------------------------------

-Addons extend the free@home System Access Point (SysAP) with custom functionality.
-They use the so-called "Local API" REST interface of the SysAP to access the current configuration and data model.
+Addons extend the free@home System Access Point with custom functionality.
+They use the so-called "Local API" REST interface of the System Access Point to access the current configuration and data model.
 For this, a few prerequisites have to be met by the developer and the end user.

 ### End user (using addons)

-Installing and using addons to the free@home SysAP requires
+Installing and using addons to the free@home System Access Point requires

 - A system access point 2.0 with firmware version at least 3.0.0.